 The Hercules Alpha’s highlights would include up to 1,000 hp, up to 800 ft-lb of torque, four-wheel.
 Torque vectoring, etc. A solar tonneau cover would be standard, generating 1.2 kW, enough to add 19 miles to the available range.
 The most range-focused configuration would do about 350 miles on a full charge.
 On the other hand, the most performance-focused configuration would zoom from 0-60 mph in just three seconds, have a 120 mph top speed, and a 12,500-pound towing capacity.

 In two-three years, the electric pickup truck market will be flush with options, and Nissan doesn’t intend to lag behind the competition.
 The company doesn’t have an indigenous rival for this race yet, but it could launch a Nissan Titan electric pickup based on the Hercules Alpha, as per a report on bloomberg.com.

-Nissan Titan sales dropped 38% last year and 24% between January and September this year, and it could worsen in the coming years as rivals woo customers away with pure electric options.
-A Ford F-150 Electric is due in mid-2022, and the same year, General Motors is likely to release its Chevrolet BET Truck.
+Nissan Titan sales dropped 38% in 2019 and about 24% in 2020, and could worsen in the coming years as rivals woo customers away with new models and pure electric options.
+On the EV front, a Ford F-150 Electric is due in mid-2022, and the same year, General Motors is likely to release its Chevrolet BET Truck.
 The Rivian R1T is coming to showrooms a year earlier, in mid-2021.
 Nissan, not an aggressive contender with electric pickups like other Japanese automakers Toyota and Honda, is under the pump.